MrYoucee/operation-terraform/README.md

 ## Helm Chart
 - The helm chart deploys the deployment.yaml, service.yaml and serviceaccount.yaml.
 The hpa.yaml and ingress.yaml were not enabled but are left customizable for you incase you wish to extend your deployments to include them.
 - This is a simple website that traffic is not expected on, so the replicaCount was left at 1.
-- If you are not sure of expected traffic, it is advised to enable the hpa, so that the pods will be horizontally increased when there is traffic surge to your application.
+- If you are not sure of expected traffic, it is advised to enable the hpa, so that the pods will be horizontally increased when there is traffic surge to your application (This is typical of a production-grade deployment)
 - The website in this deployment case can be reached via the service of type LoadBalancer which is an external service type, but when Ingress is enabled, endeavour to change the service type to ClusterIP.
 - When you have an updated Docker image in any registry, you have to update these changes in the image section of values.yaml and also the appversion of chart.yaml.
 - The chart is left completely customizable so as to maintain consistency with any changes you make in the future.